SauelAlmonte/skeleton_loader_react/README.md

 To view the component in action, please click [here](https://skeleton-loader-react.vercel.app/).

-I created a skeleton loader using React + Vite.

 ## Vite

 Vite is a build tool that aims to provide a fast development experience for modern web projects.
 It focuses on near-instantaneous cold server start, fast hot module replacement (HMR), and lightning-fast bundling.
 Vite achieves this speed by leveraging native ES module imports in the browser, which eliminates the need for bundling during development.